Mary Jane Watson: Ultimate Marvel

-As part of the Clone Saga arc, MJ is kidnapped from her bedroom by a facially disfigured clone of Peter Parker who is determined to give her powers so that she is no longer in danger from his enemies.
-He pumps in her bloodstream an unquantified amount of OZ.
-Upon learning this, she becomes very angry and transforms into a huge, red, goblin-type creature (referred to by Bendis as Ultimate Demogoblin).
-When the real Peter Parker and Spider-Woman show up, she calms down and resumes her original form, just in time for Peter to render his clone unconscious.
-MJ is taken to the Fantastic Four's Baxter Building and when she wakes up, she is afraid and angry, causing another transformation.
-She spots the Peter clone who is in the building, calms down once again and reverts to her normal self.
-She is then given what is believed to be a cure for the effects of the OZ formula.
+As part of the Clone Saga arc, MJ is kidnapped from her bedroom by a clone of Peter Parker who is determined to give her powers so that she is no longer in danger from his enemies.
+He pumps in her bloodstream an unquantified amount of the formula OZ.
+Upon learning this, she becomes very angry and transforms into a red goblin-like creature.
+When the real Peter Parker and Spider-Woman show up, she calms down and resumes her original form.
+MJ is given a cure for the OZ formula, but is left traumatized and worries that she will transform again.